What now for St Johnstone?

 The sheen of St Johnstone's cup double has been dimmed by a double whammy of prominent departures.

-Captain Jason Kerr and talisman Ali McCann were whisked away by English clubs just before the transfer window closed as Callum Davidson lost arguably his two best players.
+Captain Jason Kerr and talisman Ali McCann were whisked away by English clubs just before the transfer window closed, with Callum Davidson losing arguably his two best players.

 Four months on from adding the Scottish Cup to League Cup success in his first season as a manager, Davidson now finds himself tasked with working another miracle.